davidarchanjo/java-challenge/README.md

 # java-challenge

-My code implementation for the challenge proposed in the https://github.com/ldiazssj3/Java-Challenge
+My implementation for the challenge proposed in https://github.com/ldiazssj3/Java-Challenge